 In this review, we focus on six of the top competitors on the market.
 In this article, you'll find descriptions of our evaluation metrics and information about our top performers.
 You'll learn tips for care and outfitting your bladder for extreme weather.
 In the individual reviews, we detail each product's features, explain our scoring in each metric, and compare and contrast each product.
 If you want to know the details of how the hose connects to its reservoir, or how to properly care for a specific bladder, this is the place to look.

 Types of Hydration Bladders

 Here at OutdoorGearLab, we divided the types of bladders into two categories; active use and water reservoirs.
 Active use bladders are typically lightweight and come with a tube and mouthpiece.
 They are intended to be carried on the inside of the pack as they are not as durable to punctures and wear and tear.
-Water reservoirs are meant to simply carry water and are far more durable, as you can strap them to the outside of a backpacking pack with ease.
+Water reservoirs are meant to simply carry water and are far more durable, as you can strap them to the outside of a backpack with ease.
 All the bladders tested fell under the active category except the MSR Dromlite Bags.
 This bladder instead has a screw top without a drinking tube or valve.
 The MSR Hydration Kit is sold separately but allows you to turn your water reservoir into a fully functional active bladder.

 Criteria for Evaluation

 After polling numerous bikers, hikers, mountaineers, runners, and outdoor enthusiasts, we learned that there are a few key points to consider when buying a hydration bladder.
 These points of consideration include ease of use, ease of care, ease of filling, bladder quality, and weight.
 Using this criteria, we were able to objectively determine which bladder performed best and which belonged on the shelf.